A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Introduction

 More recently, approaches for joint modeling of multivariate dependent data in a regression framework have emerged through the use of copulas, which provide an alternative to the former models.
 In particular, generalized joint regression models (GJRM)\citep{Marra2017} provide a likelihood-based framework to jointly model multiple correlated variables and their dependence structures while incorporating covariate effects.
-The GJRM combines the flexibility of the likelihood-based approach of the GLMM with the marginal interpretability of the GEE.
+The GJRM combines the additional utility of the likelihood-based approach of the GLMM with the marginal interpretability of the GEE.

 The GJRM framework relies on the use of copulas.
 Copulas provide a convenient method for deconstructing a bivariate distribution into a combination of two marginal distributions and a copula function to model the dependence structure \citep{Nelsen2007,Trivedi2007}.
-Any continuous bivariate distribution can be represented by its two marginal distribution functions and a copula function defining the dependence structure, and this extends readily to the multivariate case \citep{sklar1973random}.
+Any continuous bivariate distribution can be represented by a unique combination of two marginal distribution functions and a copula function defining the dependence structure, and this extends readily to the multivariate case \citep{sklar1973random}.
+Discrete distributions can also be deconstructed in the same way with copulas; however, the resulting distribution is not unique.
 Copulas have been widely used in economics and financial time series analysis, particularly in portfolio risk \citep{ParraPalaro2006, Pitt2006} and insurance loss estimation \citep{Kramer2013}.

 One of the key developments in copula regression is the introduction of a framework for conditioning a copula on a variable (covariate)\citep{Patton2006}.
 This allows dependence structures to be modeled after the effects of covariates are removed, leaving the true residual dependence structure and significantly expanding the applications of copulas in a regression context.
 This method is referred to as conditional copula regression.
 A large amount of literature has focused on the development of likelihood-based tests for the existence and significance of covariates in a conditional copula regression framework \citep{Acar2011, Gijbels2011, Acar2013,Craiu2012,Sabeti2014}.